unity3d-jp/MeshSync/Documentation~/CommonMeshSyncProperties.md

 ![Menu](images/MeshSyncImportProperties.png)

-- **Create Materials**: finds existing materials based on their names using the **Search Mode** and applies them to relevant **GameObject**.
+- **Create Materials**: finds existing materials based on their names using the **Search Mode** and applies them to relevant **GameObjects**.
   If the material is not found, then a new material is created.
   All materials are always added to the [material list](#material-list) of the component.

   |**Search Mode**  |**Description** |